meeque/tls-playground/bin/README.md

 Global config files:

-  ${tp_base_dir}/.tp.pass.txt
+  Static configuration files for TP as a whole.
+  These files reside in ${tp_base_dir} this is the base directory where the TP is located, that is the parent of the directory that contains the 'tp' script.
+  Note that setting an env-var with the same name will not affect '${tp_base_dir}'.
+  TP always determins it relative to the 'tp' script.

-                   Passphrase to encrypt key files.
+  .tp.pass.txt     Passphrase to encrypt key files.
                    Ignored, if ${TP_PASS} env-var is set.
                    If neither the env-var nor this file exist, 'tp' will generate a new passphrase and store it in this file.

-Directories:

-  tp_base_dir      The base directory where the TLS Playground is located.
-I.e. the parent of the directory that contains the 'tp' script.
+  .bashrc          Recommended bash configuration for running TP demos.
+                   Source it into your shell by running '. .bashrc'
 ```